 The space of property names associated with entities defined by this document is the same as, and is shared with, the endpoint property names defined by [RFC7285].
-Thus entity property names are as defined in Section 10.8.2 of that document, and MUST be registered with the "ALTO Endpoint Property Type Registry" defined in Section 14.3 of that document.
+Thus entity property names are as defined in Section 10.8.2 of that document, and must be registered with the "ALTO Endpoint Property Type Registry" defined in

+Section 9.3 of that document.
 The type PropertyName denotes a JSON string with a property name in this format.

-A main design decision is that property names are defined in a single namespace, not specific to a domain, although some properties MAY only be applicable for particular domains.
-This design decision is to enforce a design that similar properties are named similarly.

-The interpretation of the value of a property, however, MAY depend on the domain.
-For example, suppose the "geo-location" property is defined as the coordinates of a point, encoded as "latitude longitude [altitude]."
+This document defines uniform property names specified in a single property name sapce rather than being scoped by a specific domain, although some properties may only be applicable for particular domains.
+This design decision is to enforce a design so that similar properties are named similarly.
+The interpretation of the value of a property, howerver, may depend on the domain.
+For example, suppose the "geo-location" property is defined as the coordinates of a point, encoded as (say) "latitude longitude [altitude]."
 When applied to an entity that represents a specific host computer, such as an Internet address, the property defines the host's location.
 When applied to an entity that represents a set of computers, such as a CIDR, the property would be the location of the center of that set.
-If it is necessary to represent the bounding box of a set of hosts, another property, such as "geo-region", SHOULD be defined.
+If it is necessary to represent the bounding box of a set of hosts, another property, such as "geo-region", should be defined.

 2.6.
-Property Value
+Hierarchy and Inheritance